 Tour, inspect, and discuss condition of areas where custom cabinets and fixtures will be installed and other preparatory work performed by other trades.

-Review custom cabinet and fixture requirements (drawings, specifications and other contract documents).
+Review custom cabinet and fixture requirements (drawings, specifications, and other contract documents).
 Identify requirements for Postal Service furnished Products and Contractor furnished Products.

-Review and finalize construction schedule related to custom cabinet and fixture work and verify availability of materials, installer's personnel, equipment and facilities needed to complete the Work and avoid delays.
+Review and finalize construction schedule related to custom cabinet and fixture work and verify availability of materials, installer's personnel, equipment, and facilities needed to complete the Work and avoid delays.

 Review requirements for inspections, installation certification, and material usage accounting procedures.